Identification and estimation of mediational effects of longitudinal modified treatment policies: Technical note on notation

 \section{Technical note on notation}

-In the proofs that follow, any variable with index $t \leq 0$ should be interpreted as null, and a distribution conditional on null variables are marginal.
-Any summation expression with no terms (e.g., $\sum_{t+1}^{t} W_t$) are equal to zero, and any product with no factors is equal to one.
+In the proofs that follow, any variable with index $t \leq 0$ should be interpreted as null, and a distribution conditional on null variables is marginal.
+Any summation expression with no terms (e.g., $\sum_{t+1}^{t} W_t$) is equal to zero, and any product with no factors is equal to one.